 Marubeni and its consolidated subsidiaries extend credit to business partners in the form of accounts receivable, advances, loans, guarantees, and other means.
 In addition, as a part of its sales activities, the Group concludes merchandise supply, subcontracting, operational outsourcing, and other types of contracts with business partners.
 The incurrence of credit risk due to the inability of business partners to fulfill their credit obligations or a breach of contract by these business partners could adversely affect the Group’s business results and financial condition.

-In preparation for the incurrence of possible losses when credit risk becomes apparent, the Group establishes allowances for doubtful accounts based on the estimated amount of loss, the business partner’s creditworthiness, collateral value, and other set factors.
+In preparation for the incurrence of possible losses when credit risk becomes apparent, the Group establishes allowances for doubtful accounts based on the estimated amount of loss, an internal rating determined in accordance with the business partner’s credit standing, collateral value, and other set factors.
 In the event of such losses, however, the Company cannot guarantee that actual losses will not exceed these established allowances.

 (3) Investment Risk